sebhaugeto/FIONA-reporting/Readme.md

 #Technologies

-This project is built with: frustration with terrible technical and overall communication clarity in the existing FINOA documentation.
+This project is built with 100% frustration with terrible technical and overall communication clarity in the existing FINOA documentation and legacy financial systems.

 #Contributions